ricardoheras/ricardoheras.github.io/_projects/6_project.md

 ---
 layout: page
-title: quantum mechanics
+title: project xxx
-description:
+description: a project with no image
 img:
-importance: 3
+importance: 4
 category: pedagogical articles
-related_publications: true
+---

 Every project has a beautiful feature showcase page.
 It's easy to include images in a flexible 3-column grid format.